 - Rides are not operating during the initial reopening phase.

-- Hand sanitizers will be added to each ride entrance and exit.
+- Hand sanitizers located at each ride entrance and exit.

-- Markers will be installed throughout rides and queues to maintain six feet minimum distance between guests.
+- Markers throughout rides and queues indicate to maintain six feet minimum distance between guests.

-- Riders will be instructed to wait in family groups in attraction queues.
+- Riders wait in family groups in attraction queues.

-- Clean and disinfect ride vehicles, queue railings and touch points on a frequent basis.
+- Employees clean and disinfect ride vehicles, queue railings and touch points on a frequent basis.

 Dining and Shopping Safety